-Pandemic brain: causes and treatments
+Pandemic brain: causes and solutions

 Thoughts been a little foggy lately?
 That's pandemic brain for you.
 Here's what it is and how to beat it.